-Clarified Butter Recipe - Butter Ghee Recipe
+Clarified Butter and Butter Ghee

 Also called drawn butter.
 Regular butter is made up of butterfat, milk solids, and water.
 Clarified butter is the translucent golden butterfat left over after the milk solids and water are removed.
 In short, clarified butter is just butter that contains only pure butterfat.
 It has a higher smoke point than regular butter, thus allowing you to be able to cook at higher temperatures, and won’t spoil as quickly.

 Clarified butter and ghee are not the same.
 Ghee is clarified butter that has been cooked longer to remove all the moisture, and the milk solids are browned (caramelized) in the fat and then strained out.
 This gives a rich nutty taste.
 Ghee has a longer shelf life, both refrigerated and at room temperature.
 It is traditionally used in Indian cuisine.

 Making Clarified Butter and Ghee Tips and Hints:

 1 pound of butter = about 1 1/2 cups clarified butter or ghee.